Codigo-io/docs/docs/expert-system/codigo-cli.md

 # Código's CLI

 Through Código CLI, developers can interact with Código Generator.
-Developers can access the Código CLI from [Código Studio](https://studio.codigo.ai) or by downloading it from [here](https://github.com/Codigo-io/platform/releases).
+Developers can access the Código CLI from [Código Hub](https://hub.codigo.ai) or by downloading it from [here](https://github.com/Codigo-io/platform/releases).

-When using from Código Studio, the Código CLI is configured to the PATH of the web-based environment; thus, you can access it from the terminal by going to Terminal -> New Terminal and typing the command `codigo`.
+When using from Código Hub, the Código CLI is configured to the PATH of the web-based environment; thus, you can access it from the terminal by going to Terminal -> New Terminal and typing the command `codigo`.